Get a quote

 • the UN Sustainable Development Goals.

-As of 9th April 2024, Chapman Freeborn Group became a subsidiary signatory of the UN Global Compact and expressed our commitment in supporting the ten principles of the United Nations Global Compact on Human Rights, Labour, Environment and Anti-corruption, with the purpose of making them part of our strategy, culture and day-to-day operations of our company.
+Chapman Freeborn Group is a subsidiary signatory of the UN Global Compact and expressed its commitment in supporting the ten principles of the United Nations Global Compact on Human Rights, Labour, Environment and Anti- corruption, with the purpose of making them part of our strategy, culture and day-to-day operations of our company.

 As a subsidiary signatory we will promote transparency through the reporting of progress against these ten principles, as well as the UN Sustainable Development Goals via our Parent company Avia Solutions Groups Communication on Progress (CoP) as well as their annual ESG Report.